 Next, use integrations to gather even more data.

-Finally, you should create a subscriber preference center to find out what your readers want, like the one from Campaign Monitor.
+Finally, you should create a subscriber preference center to find out what your readers want.

 Once you’ve started collecting the right kinds of data, you can personalize your subject lines.